Globally leading example of sustainability

 On the one hand, this means significantly improved energy efficiency compared to other processes and thus an important contribution to the sustainable use of resources.
 A further advantage is the optimum temperature homogeneity: The currents induced in the workpiece itself have a great depth penetration, heating the bolt very evenly, quasi "from the inside out".
 An effect that creates exemplary quality conditions in the further hot forming process.

 Already in 2007 Wieland carried out a preliminary study in close cooperation with its supplier of these plants.
-Numerous adjustments and modifications were necessary before the first wave and flange heating system could go into operation in 2010.
+Numerous adjustments and modifications were necessary before the first system to heat cast billets for extrusion could go into operation in 2010.
 The first HTS billet heater went into series operation in Vöhringen in 2014.
 Just how innovative and sophisticated the HTS technology is in terms of process engineering can be seen from the fact that not even a handful of such plants exist worldwide to date.